-- Example of a Data Generating Process (DGP)

-- A type of Poisson point process, but ...

-- ... the intensity, i.e., Poisson parameter $\lambda(s)$ , varies across the region ...

-- ... according to some stochastic process
+- A type of Poisson point process, but ... - ...the intensity, i.e., Poisson parameter $\lambda(s)$, varies across the region ... - ...according to some external stochastic process - e.g., geographic trend in climate; patches of different soils with different suitability for a species - The cause may not be known, but the result can be analyzed